First posted by Adrian Kavanagh on 3rd January 2017, with subsequent updates between January 2017 and March 2017

 On the following night Norma Jean’s Blackbird won the Finnish Eurovision selection contest, Uuden Musikin Kilpailu.

 Updates: On Friday 13th January it was announced that Demy would represent Greece at Eurovision in Kyiv, as reported on the Wiwibloggs website.
+At a selection show on 6th March, it was decided that she would perform This Is Love in Kyiv.

 On 5th February Timebelle won the Die Entscheidungsshow selection contest in Switzerland with Apollo.